 Remarks

 Past & Present references shall be interpreted as SGICD (past) and OBSW ICD (present).
 Example: if the text states "a new operation has been added", it means that this operation was not in the SGICD but has since been added to the OBSW ICD.

-The OBSW ICD instead contains the following reference documents:
+Both SGICD and OBSW ICD specify (among others) the following reference documents:

 - Mission Operations - Message Abstraction Layer , CCDSDS 521.0-B, 2, 03/2013

 - Mission Operations - Common Object Model , CCDSDS 521.1-B, 2, 02/2014

-- Mission Operations - Monitor & Control Services, CCDSDS 522.1-R, 03/2014
+- Mission Operations - Monitor & Control Services, CCDSDS 522.1-R (01/2014 in SGICD and 03/2014 in OBSW ICD)

+The COM and M&C services were not defined in SGICD.
+Therefore, the referenced books were used for the comparison with the OBSW.

-Platoform and Standard Services
+Platform and Standard Services

 This chapter goes through each service of the SGICD and compares it to the respective OBSW implementation.
 It tries to identify the divergence points and when possible it will add technical information regarding those changes.